 The title charcater grew up alongside Jack - they were childhood buddies, and Jack is disturbed by stories that she's taken to selling sex.
 Rosie now has a flat of her own in Russell Square, She is sophisticated, modern - and, as we discover in the closing pages, an underground political activist.
-I won't spoil the story - Rosie Hogarth will soon be republished by Five Leaves - but it speaks of Baron's own difficult break with the Communist Party.
+I won't spoil the story - Rosie Hogarth has been republished by Five Leaves - but it speaks of Baron's own difficult break with the Communist Party.

 ... but where is Lamb Street?

 Look carefully at the front of the dust jacket of Rosie Hogarth, and you realise that the red lines aren't simply part of an abstract design.
 They are a map.
 A road map (the canal's there as well) of the district of south Islington which is the novel's setting.

 On the rear cover, Lamb Street is marked inconspicuously on the map.
 There was no Lamb Street - but the dust jacket makes absolutely clear where Alexander Baron had in mind.
 The street lay out is fairly precise.Pentonville Road runs east- west across the middle of the map, along the northern edge of the covered reservoir on Claremont Square.